-So it seems that something called heterodox economics is alive and flourishing.
-My question here is what (sort of thing) is it?
-In asking this question I do not wish to reify or fix the project.
-There is no reason at all to suppose that heterodox economics, any less than any other social phenomenon, is other than intrinsically dynamic and indeed ultimately transient.
+any other social phenomenon, is other than intrinsically dynamic and indeed ultimately transient.
 But I do take the view that things in process can still be known, if only as historical (and geographical and cultural) products.
-And I believe, and hope to show, that there can be gains to critical self-reflection upon the nature of that with which we are dealing or involved at any point in time.
+And I believe, and hope to show, that there can be gains to critical self-reflection upon the nature of that with which we are dealing or involved, at any point in time.

-Amongst the very few that have questioned the nature of heterodox economics it is recognised that heterodoxy as an umbrella term to cover the coming together of, sometimes long-standing, separate heterodox projects or traditions.
-The latter include post Keynesianism, (old) institutionalism, feminist, social, Marxian and Austrian economics, among others.
+Among the very few who have questioned the nature of heterodox economics, it is recognised that heterodoxy serves, in the first instance, as an umbrella term to cover the coming together of, sometimes long-standing, separate heterodox projects or traditions.
+The latter include post-Keynesianism, (old) institutionalism, feminist, social, Marxian, Austrian and social economics, among others.

-With this in mind my initial question can be reformulated as an enquiry into what, if anything, these traditions hold in common.
-For if there is a (set of) trait (s) in virtue of which any tradition qualifies as heterodox it is presumably included amongst the features, if any, that the traditions share.
-I think too that we can regard any non-shared features as contingent with respect to the constitution of heterodoxy, and likely serving to distinguish the heterodox traditions from each other.
+With this in mind, my initial question can be reformulated as an enquiry into whether there exists a (set of) trait(s) or causal condition(s), etc., that these traditions hold in common, over and above their all being projects in academic economics.
+For if there is a set of characteristics by virtue of which any tradition qualifies as heterodox (and determining whether this is so is my objective here), it is presumably included among the features, if any, that the often very differently oriented traditions share.

 It is on this presumption that I shall proceed.
-The interpretation I defend is indeed one of unity in difference.
-Of course, to conceptualise heterodox economics is also to distinguish the mainstream against which it stands opposed.
-And to thus determine both is to distinguish economics from other disciplines, and so on.
+The interpretation I defend is indeed one of unity within difference.
+It will be seen that to conceptualise and so identify heterodox economics is also to distinguish the mainstream against which it stands opposed.
+And thus to determine both is to distinguish economics from other disciplines, and so on.
 A process is thus set in train that stretches far beyond my original question.
-But I here explicitly step

-1 For an account of how the Association for Heterodox Economics was formed see Lee, 200x beyond a discussion of the heterodox economics only to the extent that it is necessary to do so to get a reasonable initial assessment of its specific determinations.
+But I here explicitly step beyond a discussion of heterodox economics only to the extent that it is necessary to do so to get a reasonable initial assessment of its specific determinations.